orss01/Pong2D/README.md

 Pong game

+Cmake is required

 To build project
-   cmake -B build
-   cmake --build build
+   cmake -B build or cmake --build build